 Tips for Improving

 There are several things you can do to improve your soil.
 Luckily, they are actually all fairly easy to do.

-Adding organic matter is hands-down, without a doubt, the number one way to improve your soil.
-Whether your soil is clayey, sandy, low in nutrients, compacted, has poor drainage....organic matter will fix it.
+Add organic matter: Adding organic matter is hands-down, without a doubt, the number one way to improve your soil.
+Whether your soil is clay, sand, low in nutrients, compacted, has poor drainage; organic matter will fix it.

 In addition to compost, there are several other things you can add to your soil to increase the amount of organic matter (and therefore overall fertility.)
-Grass clippings, shredded autumn leaves, aged manure, coffee grounds -- all of it will help your garden's soil increase in fertility, water retention, and improved texture.
+Grass clippings, shredded autumn leaves, aged manure, or coffee grounds will help your garden soil increase in fertility, water retention, and improved texture.

-Once you have your soil tested, you'll know whether you have a pH imbalance.
+Adjust your soil's pH: Once you have your soil tested, you'll know whether you have a pH imbalance.
 If your soil is acidic, there are several things you can do to reduce the acidity level.
 Generally, the report you receive from your extension service will have recommendations for improving the pH of your soil.
 The addition of plenty of organic matter will often help this as well.
-As garden guru Barbara Damrosch points out, if you have soil that is well supplied with nutrients and organic matter, the pH matters less than if your soil is struggling with those issues.

 With these tips, you will see a vast improvement in the quality of your soil, and, therefore, in the health and beauty of your plants.
 It will take a little time, but your patience will be well rewarded.